Physics

 - Components

-- e.m.f. and internal resistance
+- E.m.f. and internal resistance

 Unit 3: Practical Skills in Physics I